mddazure/aviatrix-lab/README.md

 `vi variables.tf`

-Change the variables "controller-ip" and "copilot-ip" to the actual vakues displayed in the output of the controller deployment.
+Change the variables "controller-ip" and "copilot-ip" to the actual values displayed in the output of the controller deployment.
 Save and quit vi with `:wq`.

 Initialize Terraform:
 `Terraform init`